Pearlitic/pearlitic.github.io/Python/Instructions.md

 Open the file in your preferred text editor or IDE.

+[Hidden/On-Hit values used by SuckHard's WSE Calculator](https://github.com/Pearlitic/pearlitic.github.io/blob/main/%25/class_data.md) for each class.
+You can choose to use it as-is, partially, or ignore it completely.
+In my opinion the values on his calculator tends to be on the liberal side, and I prefer to be conservative in my calculations.

 I will use my Kanna as an example.

 Enter your character's base attack.
 This should be 0 for most classes.